aut-ce/ActuallyUnderstandingUniversityCourses/README.md

 ![Quality Verified](https://img.shields.io/badge/Quality-Verified-success)

 ### Missing Semester
-Hosted at [this youtube channel](https://www.youtube.com/channel/UCuXy5tCgEninup9cGplbiFw), the Missing Semester tries to provide CE/CS students with some extracurricular material that many find to be missing in the current educational system.
+Hosted at [this YouTube channel](https://www.youtube.com/channel/UCuXy5tCgEninup9cGplbiFw), the Missing Semester tries to provide CE/CS students with some extracurricular material that many find to be missing in the current educational system.

 ### Related Youtube Playlists